vitorm04/docs.pt-br/docs/visual-basic/developing-apps/programming/computer-resources/how-to-start-an-application-and-send-it-keystrokes.md

  Uma exceção <xref:System.ArgumentException> será gerada se um aplicativo com o identificador do processo solicitado não for localizado.

 ## <a name="net-framework-security"></a>Segurança do .NET Framework
- A chamada para a função `Shell` requer confiança total (<xref:System.Security.SecurityException> class).
+ A chamada para a função `Shell` exige confiança total (classe <xref:System.Security.SecurityException>).

 ## <a name="see-also"></a>Consulte também
  <xref:Microsoft.VisualBasic.Devices.Keyboard.SendKeys%2A>